dbaron-gamedev/dbaron-gamedev/README.md

-I enjoy playing games and making them.
+I enjoy making and playing games.

 <!--
 **dbaron-gamedev/dbaron-gamedev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.